mark-summerfield/tdb-go/README.md

 	1620 153 2022-01-19 11.5 1 <Washers (1")>
 	]

-Some of the constraints are that the Customers table's CID field is `auto`;
-this implies two other constraints: `unique` and `min 1`.
+Some of the constraints are that the Customers table's CID field is `unique` and `min 1`.
 Both the Address and Icon fields are nullable.
-And for the Invoices table, its INUM is `unique` with a minimu of 100 and it has a `ref` (i.e., a foreign key) into the Customers table's CID field.
+And for the Invoices table, its INUM is `unique` and `min 100`, and its CID a `ref` (i.e., a foreign key) into the Customers table's CID field.
+There are similar constraints for the LineItems table

 ### Minimal Tdb Files